solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 - Call `signAndSendTransactions` to have the wallet sign and send the transaction

-<Callout type="note">The fake Solana wallet we use generates a new keypair every
-time you restart the fake wallet app, requiring that we want to check for funds and airdrop every time.
-This is for demo purposes only, you can't do this in production.</Callout>
+Note: The fake Solana wallet we use generates a new keypair every time you restart the fake wallet app, requiring that we want to check for funds and airdrop every time.
+This is for demo purposes only, you can't do this in production.

 Create the file `CounterButton.tsx` and paste in the following: